+- 3.1 Introduction

 - 3.2 The surface layer

 - 3.2.1 Surface fluxes

 - 3.2.2 Stability functions

 - 3.2.3 Computation of the Obukhov length

 - 3.2.4 Roughness lengths

-- 3.2.5 Concept

-- 3.2.6 Mass flux component and plume model

-- 3.2.7 Diffusion component

-- 3.2.8 Cloud

-- 3.2.9 Boundary layer types and their distinction
+- 3.3 The outer layer

-- 3.3 The exchange coefficients above the surface and mixed layer
+- 3.3.1 The exchange coefficients in the mixed layer

-- 3.3.1 General

-- 3.3.2 The exchange coefficients
+- 3.3.2 The exchange coefficients in stable conditions and in unstable layers situated above the mixed layer

-- 3.4 Treatment of unresolved shear in the diffusion equation

-- 3.5 Turbulent orographic form drag (TOFD)
+- 3.4 Turbulent orographic form drag (TOFD)

-- 3.6 Solution of the EDMF equations
+- 3.5 Solution of the EDMF equations

-- 3.7 The surface energy balance
+- 3.6 The surface energy balance

-- 3.8 Tracer diffusion
+- 3.7 Tracer diffusion

-- 3.9 Tendency calculations and energy dissipation
+- 3.8 Tendency calculations and energy dissipation

-- 3.10 Shorter time step in the vertical turbulent transport scheme
+- 3.9 Shorter time step in the vertical turbulent transport scheme

-- 3.11 Diagnostic computations for post-processing
+- 3.10 Diagnostic computations for post-processing

-- 3.11.1 Diagnostic boundary layer height
+- 3.10.1 Diagnostic boundary layer height

-- 3.11.2 Wind at 10 m level and friction velocity
+- 3.10.2 Wind at 10 m level and friction velocity

-- 3.11.3 Temperature and humidity at the 2 m level
+- 3.10.3 Temperature and humidity at the 2 m level

-- 3.11.4 Wind gusts
+- 3.10.4 Wind gusts

-- 3.12 Code
+- 3.11 Code

-The parametrization scheme described in this chapter represents the turbulent transfer of heat, momentum and moisture between the surface and the lowest model level and the turbulent transport of the same quantities plus liquid and ice water between model levels.
-The scheme computes the physical tendencies of the six prognostic variables $(u, v, T, q, q_l \text{ and } q_i)$ due to the vertical exchange by turbulent processes.
+The parametrization scheme described in this chapter represents the turbulent transfer of heat, momentum and moisture between the surface and the lowest model level (i.e. within the surface layer) and the turbulent transport of the same quantities plus liquid and ice water between model levels (i.e. in the outer layer).
+The scheme computes the physical tendencies of the six prognostic variables $(u, v, T, q, q_l \text{ and } q_l)$ due to the vertical exchange by turbulent processes.
 These tendencies are obtained as the difference between the results of an implicit time-step from t to t+1.
 All the diagnostic computations (such as the calculation of the exchange coefficients, etc.) are done at time t.
 The surface boundary condition is formulated separately for eight different tiles: water, ice, wet skin, low vegetation, exposed snow, high vegetation, snow under vegetation, and bare soil.
 The different tiles have their own surface energy balance and their own skin temperature.
 In this version of the IFS, the mixture of land and ocean tiles is still not used, i.e. a grid box is either 100% ocean (water + ice) or 100% land (tile 3 to 8).
 Details about tiles are given in Chapter 8.